StevenBtw/aoc_helper/readme.md

 - 🌐 Runs a local server to display problems (no more browser tabs!)
 - 🔄 Auto-submits solutions when you save them
 - ⏰ Can wait for puzzle unlock and auto-start
-- 🔁 Handles rate limiting and retries automatically
+- 🔁 Handles rate limiting and retries automatically (15s minimum between requests)
+- 🤝 Follows AoC automation guidelines with proper User-Agent

 ## 🎯 Quick Start